Azrael (DC Comics): Jean-Paul Valley

+Then, he starred in the subsequent Azrael series.

 Michael Washington Lane

 Michael Lane was originally introduced in Batman #665 (June 2007) as the alter-ego of the supervillain Bat-Devil.
-In Azrael: Death's Dark Knight #1 (May 2009), the character was re-introduced as the current Azrael, as part of Battle for the Cowl, a storyline told in a three-issue miniseries format written by Fabian Nicieza.
+In Azrael: Death's Dark Knight #1 (May 2009), the character was re-introduced as Azrael, as part of the Battle for the Cowl story arc.

 Others

 A number of other characters besides Valley and Lane have assumed the identity of Azrael in the DC Universe: